 Where I live a flat of tomato plants can cost around $18.
 Whereas a packet of good seeds cost about $3 and the organic seed mix is usually under $5.

-Two packs of seeds and a bag of dirt will give you about 2 flats of plants if not more.
+Two packets of seeds and a bag of potting soil for starting seeds will allow you to start and grow about 2+ flats of plants if not more.

 So you can see right off that growing your own plants is a cost saver of about $28.00.
 Just another reason why you should give this a try!

-Before we dive in there are a few things you will need to have first.
+Before we dive into starting plants from seed, there are a few things you will need to have first.

-1. You will need a place to grow your plants.
-Some place that is preferably warm (although it’s not a requirement) and out of the way of tiny hands and nosey pets.
+1. First, you will need to designate a place in your home to grow your young plants or seedlings.
+A place that is warm (although it’s not a requirement) and one that is out of the way of tiny hands and nosey pets.

-2. You will want a stand of sorts to hold your flats of delicate plants.
-Sure you can purchase stands and pretty elaborate growing systems.
-But I like to do things on the cheap.
-We had an old shelving unit that had seen better days but I knew would be perfect to use as a seed starting set up.
+2. Next, you will want a stand of sorts to hold your flats of delicate plants.
+Yes, you can purchase stands and pretty elaborate growing systems.
+But I like to do things on the cheaper side and try to reuse what I have on hand before heading out to the store to buy.

-You know those plant containers your plants come in?
-Well, never EVER throw those out.
-They are more durable than you think and perfect to use when started your new batch of seedlings.
+Even though they may seem flimsy, they are more durable than you think and are perfect to use when starting your new batch of seedlings.

-I believe I am on my 8th year with these containers and they are still holding strong.
+I believe I am in my 10th year with these same plastic containers and they are still holding strong.